d-beloved/cp-readiness/README.md

-This NODE and EXPRESS Ecercise uses ES6 compliant codes And it transpiles to ES5 using Babel
+This NODE and EXPRESS Exercise uses ES6 compliant codes.....
+And it transpiles to ES5 using Babel